 Frontline responders have been very excited about the ability to interview workers with whom they would otherwise not have been able to communicate.
 They also showed great interest in the vulnerability rating, and the direction it provides them for any further on-site investigations.

 By analysing responses received on Apprise, policymakers could better detect sector and location specific patterns of exploitation.
 This information could be used to craft evidence-based policies to combat these exploitative practices, as well as guide law enforcement strategies.
 Frontline responders have suggested that they could use Apprise to help identify hotspots and target awareness raising campaigns within communities that they work.
 Apprise can be a useful tool for frontline responders and policymakers alike.

-Dr Hannah Thinyane is a Principal Research Fellow at United Nations University, Institute on Computing and Society (UNU-CS).
+Dr Hannah Thinyane is a Principal Research Fellow at United Nations University Institute in Macau.
 She has been undertaking this research in partnership with The Mekong Club, an anti-trafficking NGO from Hong Kong.
-UNU-CS has recently released a clip, documenting stories of our partners in Thailand, and their use of Apprise to identify victims of human trafficking.
+UNU Institute in Macau has recently released a clip, documenting stories of our partners in Thailand, and their use of Apprise to identify victims of human trafficking.

 This article was originally published on Delta87.org.
 The opinions expressed in this article are those of the author and do not necessarily reflect those of UNU or its partners.